exchangegroup/braintree-framework-builder/README.md

 * Run the app to check if it's working.

+Check [this demo app](https://github.com/exchangegroup/UsingBraintreeSwiftCarthageDemo) that shows how to use Braintree drop-in UI in a Swift iOS app.

 ### `Framework not found` error fix

 You may get the following error when building the app.
 It may happen if other targets in your app (like a test target) is importing code form the app target.